CrowdStrike Holdings

 - Microsoft Defender + Sentinel bundling converts 5%+ of Falcon's SMB installed base by end of 2026

-- FY2027 revenue lands at $5.9B with net new ARR growing 20%+ YoY, ARR crosses $6.3B
+- FY2027 revenue lands at the high end of the $5.915–5.959B guide with net new ARR growing 27%+ YoY, ARR crosses $6.5B

 - Identity and cloud security modules each reach $700M+ ARR, sustaining platform consolidation momentum

-- ARR reaches $8B+ by FY2028 as Next-Gen SIEM alone crosses $2B ARR, displacing Splunk across Fortune 500
+- ARR reaches $8B+ by FY2028 as Next-Gen SIEM alone crosses $2B ARR, displacing Splunk across the Fortune 500

 - Charlotte AI (agentic security layer) drives a new consumption model, adding $500M+ ARR from AI-native workflows